Profit plummets at Buffett's company on investment gains

 The four analysts surveyed by FactSet expected Berkshire to report operating earnings of $4,536.17 per Class A share.

+Berkshire said its revenue grew 12% in the quarter, to $70.6 billion.

-Most of Berkshire’s eclectic assortment of more than 90 businesses — which includes BNSF railroad, several major utilities, a number of manufacturers as well as furniture, jewelry and chocolate businesses — reported improved earnings this year.
+Most of Berkshire’s eclectic assortment of more than 90 businesses — which includes BNSF railroad, several major utilities, a number of manufacturers as well as furniture, jewelry and chocolate businesses — reported improved earnings this year even as they dealt with the ongoing supply chain delays that are weighing on the economy.
+All of Berkshire’s non-insurance businesses reported $7.25 billion in operating earnings, up from $5.69 billion a year ago.

+“I think this quarter is a good example of how Berkshire is really a microcosm for the broader economy — both the positives and the negatives,” CFRA Research analyst Cathy Seifert said.

-But its insurance businesses recoded a $784 million loss in the third quarter because of $1.7 billion in claims related to catastrophes including Hurricane Ida.
+Berkshire’s insurance businesses, which include Geico and several other companies, recoded a $784 million underwriting loss in the third quarter because of $1.7 billion in claims related to catastrophes including Hurricane Ida.
+Geico is also handling more claims because people are driving more this year than they were during the pandemic shutdowns in 2020.

+Edward Jones analyst Jim Shanahan said Omaha, Nebraska-based Berkshire clearly benefitted from having such a broad mix of companies.

+“It highlights the benefits of a diversified strategy because the utility business and the railroad business, results were very good.
+So insurance was poor but there was an offset in other parts of the business,” Shanahan said.

 Berkshire’s cash crept up to $149.2 billion during the quarter even though Buffett used $7.6 billion to repurchase the company’s shares.
 Buffett has struggled to find major acquisitions for the company in the past several years, so cash has continued to pile up.